 It’s prevalent for employees of smaller businesses to have massive workloads.
 They often take on responsibilities that stretch far beyond their job description.
 This is mainly because the company started with a small team and limited funds.
 As a result, the original team became accustomed to wearing several hats.
 But this makes it difficult to tell when someone is taking on too much work for their own good.

 One indicator is when one of these “extra” responsibilities becomes integral to the business’s success.
 The employee suddenly isn’t sure about their central purpose and isn’t honing their most essential skills.
-It’s okay for employees to learn new skills as long as those skills relate to their primary goal in the business.
+It’s okay for employees to learn new skills as long as they relate to their primary goal in the business.
 Two equally critical responsibilities probably shouldn’t be split between one person.

 An Aura of Distrust

 Many successful companies didn’t realize they needed to make serious changes until employees started leaving one after the other.
 If you conducted a company-wide survey right now, how many employees would say they plan on leaving within one or two years?
 A trend in employee dissatisfaction indicates an unreliable or clunky work environment.
 For most of your employees, their future is unclear.

 What causes teams to deteriorate?
 Maybe your former employees didn’t receive the necessary guidance from their over-worked supervisor.
 They might have been assigned too many responsibilities for an entry-level salary.
 In summary, this trend will only continue if you don’t take the appropriate measures to improve your remaining team’s workday.